-Table 18 details employment by sector for the Town of Rietbrock and Marathon County.
-In 2022, there were 465 persons employed in the thirteen basic economic sectors in the Town, a 12 percent decrease from the Town's total employment in 2010.
-In 2022, the leading industry sectors for Town of Rietbrock employed residents were the Manufacturing; Education, Health, and Social Services; and the Agriculture, Forestry, Fishing, Hunting, & Mining sectors.
+Table 18 details employment by sector for the Town of Wien and Marathon County.
+In 2022, there were 478 persons employed in the thirteen basic economic sectors in the Town, a nearly five percent increase from the Town's total employment in 2010.
+In 2022, the leading industry sectors for Town of Wien employed residents were the Education, Health, and Social Services; Manufacturing; and the Agriculture, Forestry, Fishing, Hunting, & Mining sectors.